-Afternoon Tea has, in recent years, regained its popularity with people taking trouble with their table decorations, creating lovely home made cakes, sumptuous scones, using beautiful cakestands, plates, tablecovers and napkins and a wonderful range of tableware to make the occasion extra special.
+Afternoon Tea has, in recent years, regained its popularity with people taking trouble with their table decorations, creating lovely home made cakes, sumptuous scones, using beautiful cake stands, plates, tablecloths and napkins and a wonderful range of quality party tableware to make the occasion extra special.

 We have created a click here to read our guide to making your own afternoon tea to go to it.
 Afternoon Tea has been a British tradition for centuries, ever since tea was introduced to this country in the 17th century.
 It was actually brought here from Portugal but it is a meal still taken in many countries around the World where Britain once had its empire.
 Traditions, they say, die hard, and this one has made a significant comeback in recent years.